joshuacook/gatech-edtech-final-project/documentation/final-paper.md

 The emergence of Large Language Models (LLMs) presents new opportunities for addressing these organizational knowledge management challenges.
 Recent research demonstrates that LLMs can significantly enhance knowledge extraction and ontology development processes (Babaei Giglou et al., 2023).
 However, effective implementation requires addressing several technical challenges, including context limitations and potential hallucination issues (Bikeyev, 2023; Wang et al., 2023).

 This paper presents the Chelle Knowledge Model (CKM), a novel approach to organizational knowledge management that leverages LLMs for automated knowledge extraction and organization, along with a proof-of-concept implementation demonstrating its practical application.
 The CKM specifically addresses the challenges of knowledge currency, accessibility, and scalability through a structured approach to knowledge processing and organization.
+The CKM serves as a constitutional framework defining our application's approach to knowledge management.
+While databases and notebooks have become standard engineering tools, ontologies remain primarily in research domains.
+CKM represents an opinionated approach to making ontologies more accessible and practical for organizational knowledge management, providing a formal system for automating ontology creation and maintenance.

 The CKM framework integrates three core components for knowledge processing: entity extraction, relation extraction, and ontology mapping.
 This approach builds on recent advances in zero-shot learning for knowledge base population (Caufield et al., 2024) and entity mapping (Matentzoglu et al., 2023).
 The system employs a human-in-the-loop validation approach to ensure accuracy and build trust in automated knowledge extraction processes.